-- Open/remove the side hatch in the cargo area (same side as fuel filler flap) and locate the green cord with handle. - 2.
+- 1. Open/remove the side hatch in the cargo area (same side as fuel filler flap). - 2.
+Expand/open a perforated section in the isolation and locate a green cord with handle. - 3.
 Pull the cord gently straight back until the fuel filler flap folds out with a "click".